I believe in

 7) keeping costs low.

-Each of these core principles is described in more detail below, using excerpts from other great resources.
+Each of these core principles is described in more detail below.

 “Passive investing is an investment strategy that aims to maximize returns over the long run by keeping the amount of buying and selling to a minimum.
 The idea is to avoid the fees and the drag on performance that potentially occur from frequent trading.
 Passive investing is not aimed at making quick gains or at getting rich with one great bet, but rather on building slow, steady wealth over time.”